LegionDark/Issues/ISSUE_TEMPLATE.md

 <!--
+DO NOT REMOVE OR CHANGE THE PRE-FORMATTED TEXT!!!
+GITHUB SEES `@MENTIONS`, NOT `@GMCOMMANDS`!!!
+IF YOU STUPIDLY IGNORE THIS WARNING I WILL CLOSE YOUR ISSUE!

-Issues will be closed without being looked into if the following information is missing (unless its not applicable)!!!
+Issues will also be closed without being looked into if the following information is missing (unless its not applicable)!!!
 -->